 The BBC series Art of Germany by the British critic Andrew Graham-Dixon is a dispassionate account in three parts of trends through time, bypassing some of the icons in favour of finding markers on the cultural journey.

 From the early days of television documentary comes Lord Clark’s masterly 1970s BBC series Civilisation, examining the emergence of western Europe after the fall of Rome.
-Two episodes, Protest and Communication (covering the Reformation) and The Pursuit of Happiness, (on the Rococo period) put the German contribution into context, though Clark was no enthusiast for Albrecht Dürer.
+Two episodes, Protest and Communication (covering the Reformation) and The Pursuit of Happiness, (on the Rococo period) put the German contribution into context.

 The three-part 2009 BBC documentary series Berlin by the German-born international correspondent Matt Frei is as good a portrait as can be found of the capital’s curiously contrasting faces and contradictions – look no further.